AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr data-mc-conditions="">
    <td> <p>Journal Entry</p> </td>
-   <td> <p>A reportable object that tells you information about system updates for tracked fields that appear in the Updates area of projects, tasks, issues, and other objects.</p> <p>To learn more, see <a href="../../../reports-and-dashboards/reports/creating-and-managing-reports/create-journal-entry-report.md" class="MCXref xref">Report on the Updates area</a>.</p> </td>
+   <td> <p>A reportable object that tells you information about system updates for tracked fields that appear in the [!UICONTROL Updates] area of projects, tasks, issues, and other objects.</p> <p>To learn more, see <a href="../../../reports-and-dashboards/reports/creating-and-managing-reports/create-journal-entry-report.md" class="MCXref xref">Report on the Updates area</a>.</p> </td>
   </tr>
   <tr>
    <td>Kanban Flag</td>
-   <td> <p>In a Task Report or Issue Report,&nbsp;the Kanban Flag field displays the flag status that is set on the story on the Kanban board.
-Possible values are On Track, Ready to Pull, and Is Blocked.</p> <p>For more information about setting flag status on stories on the Kanban story board, see&nbsp; the article <a href="../../../agile/use-kanban-in-an-agile-team/use-flags-on-stories.md" class="MCXref xref">Use flags on stories on the Kanban board</a>.</p> </td>
+   <td> <p>In a Task Report or Issue Report, the [!UICONTROL Kanban] Flag field displays the flag status that is set on the story on the Kanban board.
+Possible values are On Track, Ready to Pull, and Is Blocked.</p> <p>For more information about setting flag status on stories on the Kanban story board, see  the article <a href="../../../agile/use-kanban-in-an-agile-team/use-flags-on-stories.md" class="MCXref xref">Use flags on stories on the Kanban board</a>.</p> </td>
   </tr>
   <tr data-mc-conditions="SnippetConitions_MaturityModel.Integrated">
    <td>KPIs</td>